-What to Do with Kids at Bear Mountain State Park
+What’s Open at Bear Mountain State Park

-Visit the Trailside Zoo
+The Trailside Zoo

 This isn't your typical zoo.
 In addition to educational plaques set up all around the forest-like area, it houses local wild animals in the process of rehabilitation, including — you guessed it — some bears (as well as some vultures who stop by for a free meal).
 During operating hours, the entrance is unmanned and instead, visitors are encouraged to leave a small donation in the box as you walk in.